-Tuberculosis (TB) is the leading infectious disease killer and the ninth cause of death globally, affecting close to 11 million people a year with 1.4 million deaths.
+Tuberculosis (TB) is one of the leading infectious disease killers and a major cause of death globally.
 Multidrug-resistant TB affects half a million people annually and is a growing threat to public health and a significant obstacle to the elimination of this disease.

 Our programme will provide you with a comprehensive overview of TB with an emphasis on prevention, diagnosis, and management of drug-susceptible TB.
 It has been developed for trainees and consultants in infection specialities and respiratory medicine; it can also be taken by TB nurses and public health workers, and practitioners with experience in Tuberculosis.
 Our fee structure is the same for both home students and international students.